vanheeringen-lab/ANANSE/docs/command-line_reference.md

 **Required arguments:**

 * `-t, --etype`
-    Enhancer type, hg38H3K27ac, p300, or ATAC.
+    Enhancer type, `hg38H3K27ac`, `p300`, or `ATAC`.
 If you would like to run ANANSE in human data, we recommend you using hg38 genome and H3k27ac data as enhancer type.
-And this **hg38H3K27ac*** option ***only provide for hg38!** For other genome or human data does not have H3K27ac, you can set `-t` to `p300` or `ATAC`.
+For other genome or human data not H3K27ac, you can use `-t` to `p300` or `ATAC`.

 !!! note
     There are 3 type of enhancer data for `-t, --etype`: `hg38H3K27ac`, `p300`, or `ATAC`.